muratkeremozcan/cctdd/ch12-Heroes-part1-lifting-state/Heroes-part1.md

 ![Heroes-Refactor2](../img/Heroes-Refactor2.png)

 When we render `Heroes`, at first `ListHeader` and the `HeroList` display.
 If we Edit a hero, the `HeroDetail` displays.
 If we Delete a hero, `ModalYesNo` is shown.
-We will first focus on the `HeroList`, then modal, and finally `HeroDetail`.
+We will first focus on the `HeroList`, then the modal.
+We will tackle `HeroDetail` after setting up routing in a later chapter.

 ## `HeroList` child component